unikernelLinux/ukl/README.md

 # Unikernel Linux (UKL)

-## Note

-Rebasing is in progress and this repo is likely broken (it seems to work when compiled on debian bullseye, but not on more modern toolchains).
-YMMV

 Unikernel Linux (UKL) is a small patch to Linux and glibc which allows you to build many programs, unmodified, as unikernels.
 That means they are linked with the Linux kernel into a final `vmlinuz` and run